AuroraDAO/idex-api-docs/README.md

 5. nonce

 Salt the hash as described earlier and sign it to produce your signature triplet.

+Useful response upon withdrawal success is in the works, for now simply test that there is no `error` property in the result object to confirm your withdrawal has succeeded.

 ## Direct contract calls